rtm/human-css-classes/README.md

 ### Floats

-Morass does not use or support floats.
+Morass does not use or support floats, and neither should you.

 ### Colors